raganwald/braythwayt.com/_posts/2015-11-23-blowing-an-interview.md

 I was well-regarded within the company, and happy.
 However, a friend worked for a startup with excellent prospects, and he convinced me that I ought to fly down to Cupertino and interview for the VP of Engineering role.
 They were growing like crazy, and needed to go beyond "a bunch of smart people in a room."
 I'd be the most senior non-founder, and it would mean a chance to build the engineering organization.

-I packed my discs and cleats[^apple-tandem], and flew down for a day of meetings.
+I packed my discs and cleats,[^apple-tandem] and flew down for a day of meetings.
 The technical interviews went extremely well.
 I wowed them by using the `explicit` keyword in a C++ coding test, I cracked a few logic puzzles, I found some cycles in some graphs, and otherwise waved the signal that I was a good cultural fit for the technical norms of the time.

 [^apple-tandem]: There used to be a regular lunchtime game of pickup Ultimate at the Cupertino library. it was informally known as the "Apple-Tandem" game, presumably because it was founded by engineers from those respective companies.
 That being said, I never actually met anyone who professed to be from Apple or Tandem.

 I also met with the founders, and we were joined by a representative from the lead investor.
-After some talk about my background, we turned to the subject of engineering process and culture, my chance to display the value I could bring them.
+After some talk about my background, we turned to the subject of engineering process and culture: This was my chance to display the value I could bring to the company.

 I was enthusiastic and confident as I expounded on my theories about iterative development, the problems with the "glass case plan" anti-pattern, the ways in which software architecture could remove the dependencies that made waterfall process seem necessary, and much more.

 When the interviews concluded, I was certain that I had demonstrated why I was the ideal candidate for the role.
 I had the experience, the knowledge, and the track record to demonstrate my value.
 Not to mention my friend pulling for me.
 Unfortunately, I did not get an offer.